Leave this site safely

 Yes, but you must:

-If I have a long-term domestic violence order or interpersonal protective order first, then enter into a lease or rental agreement, but now want to break the lease or rental agreement, can I?
+- If I have a long-term domestic violence order or interpersonal protective order first, then enter into a lease or rental agreement, can I break the lease or rental agreement?

 Yes, but you must: